nix-community/robotnix/README.md

 The command above will build an image signed with `test-keys`, so definitely don't use this for anything real-world.
 To flash the result to your device, run `fastboot update -w <img.zip>`.

+A full Android 10 build takes about 4 hours on my quad-core i7-3770 with 16GB of memory.
+The default `vanilla` flavor also builds `chromium` from source for use as the system webview.
+This takes approximately 6 hours on my i7-3770.
+I have recently upgraded to a 3970x Threadripper with 32-cores.
+This can build chromium+android in under an hour.
+A user can use `--cores` option for `nix-build` to set the number of cores to use, which can also be useful to decrease parallelism in case memory usage of certain build steps is too large.

+## Configuration and Build Options
 A configuration file should be created for anything more complicated, including creating signed builds.
 See my own configuration under `example.nix` for inspiration.
 After creating a configuration file, generate keys for your device:

-A full android 10 build takes about 4 hours on my i7-3770 with 16GB of memory.
-One may use the `--cores` option for `nix-build` to set the number of cores to use.

 ```console
 $ nix-build ./default.nix --arg configuration ./crosshatch.nix -A generateKeysScript -o generate-keys